AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/flow-control.md

 ## Iterator

 An Iterator is a special type of module that converts an array into a series of bundles.
 Each array item will be a separate bundle in the Iterator module output.
-For more information, see [Iterator module](../../workfront-fusion/modules/iterator-module.md).
+For more information, see [Iterator module in Adobe Workfront Fusion](../../workfront-fusion/modules/iterator-module.md).

 ## Array aggregator

 An array aggregator is a special type of module which allows to merge several bundles into one single bundle.
-For more information, see [Aggregator module](../../workfront-fusion/modules/aggregator-module.md).
+For more information, see [Aggregator module in Adobe Workfront Fusion](../../workfront-fusion/modules/aggregator-module.md).

 ## Router

 The Router module allows you to branch your flow into several routes and process the data within each route differently.
 Once a Router module receives a bundle, it forwards it to each connected route in the order the routes were attached to the Router module.
-For more information, see [Router module](../../workfront-fusion/modules/router-module.md).
+For more information, see [Router module in Adobe Workfront Fusion](../../workfront-fusion/modules/router-module.md).

 <!--
 <div data-mc-conditions="QuicksilverOrClassic.Draft mode">
 <h2>Directives</h2>
 <p>The error handling directives allow you to control how your scenario reacts to errors.
-For more information, see <a href="../../workfront-fusion/errors/advanced-error-handling.md" class="MCXref xref">Advanced error handling</a> and <a href="../../workfront-fusion/errors/directives-for-error-handling.md" class="MCXref xref">Directives for error handling</a>.</p>
+For more information, see <a href="../../workfront-fusion/errors/advanced-error-handling.md" class="MCXref xref">Advanced error handling in Adobe Workfront Fusion</a> and <a href="../../workfront-fusion/errors/directives-for-error-handling.md" class="MCXref xref">Directives for error handling in Adobe Workfront Fusion</a>.</p>
 </div>
 -->